arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - ensure each of your reports is carrying out their role as described in this document
 - participate in recruitment activities and interview panels

-Additionally, when line managing Band 8a/8b staff:
+Additional best practices when line managing Band 8a/8b staff:

 - ensure your reports are appropriately managing their own reports
 - ask your reports what they were able to teach others through mentoring